bengland2/gluster-profile-analysis/README.md

 \# python extract-gl-client-prof.py gvp.log

 The output (a bunch of CSV files and an HTML summary page) is placed in a subdirectory called gvp.log_csvdir.

+To see the graphs, fire up a browser and point it to the URL that the extract script printed, pointing to gvp-client-graphs.html

+# implementation notes

 In order to take advantage of pbench javascript graphing, then column 1 in the .csv is always the timestamp in milliseconds when that sample took place.
-This can be disabled by defining the environment variable SKIP_PBENCH_GRAPHING.
+This can be disabled by defining the environment variable SKIP\_PBENCH\_GRAPHING.

-To see the graphs, fire up a browser and point it to the URL that the extract script printed: